tainangao/Coursera_Capstone/README.md

 **Please click here to check out the [Jupyter notebook](https://nbviewer.jupyter.org/github/tainangao/Coursera_Capstone/blob/master/Neighborhoods-in-Manhattan.ipynb)**, as the .ipynb file uploaded is too large to load on GitHub.

+I also wrote a [blog post](https://medium.com/@jacqueline3749/residential-apartment-sales-price-and-venues-analysis-of-manhattan-1a0ab261d5a9) about this project (photo taken by me =))

 ## Residential Apartment Sales Price and Venues Analysis of Manhattan